 Working of Solid State Relay

-Multi-input static relay can accept several inputs.
+The multi-input static relay can accept several inputs.
 The logic circuit in the multi-input digital static relay can determine the conditions for relay response and sequence of events in the response.

 A programmable protection and control system has a microprocessor or microcomputer in its circuit.

-With the help of the logic circuits and the microprocessor the integrated protection and control system can perform several functions of data acquisition, data processing, data transmission, protection and control.
+With the help of the logic circuits and the microprocessor, the integrated protection and control system can perform several functions of data acquisition, data processing, data transmission, protection, and control.
 Earlier, for each of these functions, separate electromechanical or static units were used along with complex wiring.